Be proactive, not reactive

 Bad day tips:

-Emergencies fall into two categories.
-The “we are sick and need a doctor’s appointment today” variety and then “someone broke their arm or got a gash” or some such.
-In the case of the latter just deal with the emergency.
+Emergencies fall into two categories; the “we are sick and need a doctor’s appointment today” variety and “someone broke their arm or got a gash”.
+In the case of the latter, just deal with the emergency.
 School is not life or death, but getting the bleeding stopped is.

-If you spend a fair amount of the winter in doctors’ offices you might consider making an appointment bag.
+If you spend a fair amount of the winter in doctors’ offices, you might consider making an appointment bag.
 Keep some math review worksheets, handwriting practice, a few books to read.
-Add clipboards and pencils and crayons and you are good to go.
+Add clipboards, pencils, and crayons and you are good to go.

 It may not be what you planned doing for school that day, but it will still be something you feel good about calling “school” for the day.